0xPolygonHermez/zkevm-node/README.md

 - JSON RPC: can run in a separated instance, and can have multiple instances
 - Sequencer & Synchronizer: single instance that needs to run together
 - Executor & Merkletree: service that can run on a separate instance
-- Broadcast: can run on a separate instance
 - Pool DB: Postgres SQL that can be run in a separate instance
 - State DB: Postgres SQL that can be run in a separate instance